nanomsg/nng/docs/ref/api/aio.md

 This allows an application the opportunity to reuse the message to try again, if it so desires.

-For receive operations, the implementation of the operation will set the message on the _aio_ on success, and the consuming application hasa responsibility to retrieve and dispose of the message.
+For receive operations, the implementation of the operation will set the message on the _aio_ on success, and the consuming application is responsible for retrieving and disposing of the message.
 Failure to do so will leak the message.
 If the operation does not complete successfully, then no message is stored on the _aio_.